hathawayj/hathawayj/README.md

 I use our [byuidatascience organization](https://github.com/byuidatascience) to host data that we use in our courses as well as [my port of the R for data science book into Python](https://byuidatascience.github.io/python4ds/).

-My two current 'work in progress' courses are [Big Data Programming and Analytics](https://github.com/BYUI451) and my [special topics course](https://github.com/KSUDS) that I am teaching at Kennesaw State.
+My current _'work in progress'_ course is [Big Data Programming and Analytics](https://github.com/BYUI451).

+During Fall 2021 I was a visiting fellow at Kennesaw State University.
+Here is the [special topics course on data science in R and Python](https://github.com/KSUDS) that I taught.

 #### Consulting

 Our data science program integrates company work into our courses.
 [Statistical and Data Science Consulting](https://github.com/BYUIDSconsulting) works in collaboration with the [RBDCenter](https://www.rbdcenter.org/data-analytics/) to offer experiences to undergraduate students and industry partners.

-In addition, I do sample size consulting and data science consulting under [DataDriven Llc.](http://datadriventeam.com/).
+In addition, I consult on varied data science applications and environmental sampling under [DataDriven Llc.](http://datadriventeam.com/).

 - __Data Visualization:__ I specialize in ggplot2 programming and the principles of data visualization.
 - __Tidyverse Programming:__ You can't visualize complex data without being very handy with dplyr, tidyr, and the other packages of the tidyverse.